Flow 23 --- RSA-2048 → ML-KEM-768 Immediate Rotation

 Capability Reduction Handling: RSA-2048 supports 4 operations (encrypt/decrypt/sign/verify), while ML-KEM-768 only supports 2 (encrypt/decrypt).
 The rotation requires explicit acknowledgment via

-setAcknowledgeCapabilityReduction(true).Zero downtime: the old KID stays valid while cryptography is instantly upgraded.
+acknowledgeCapabilityReduction = true.Zero downtime: the kid stays valid (and unchanged) while the cryptography is instantly upgraded.

 Perfect fit for brown-field services that must migrate to PQC without touching client code.